YHuUBC/energy_efficiency_analysis/CONTRIBUTING.md

 We also welcome any other type of meaningful feedback or input, please open an issue and discuss your thoughts with us.
 ## Code of conduct

 Please follow the 'Code of conduct' of this project when you make any contributions to this project.
-The link to our 'Code of conduct' is: https://github.com/UBC-MDS/energy_efficiency_analysis/blob/main/CODE_OF_CONDUCT.md.
+The link to our 'Code of conduct' is [here](main/CODE_OF_CONDUCT.md).

 ## Feedback